-- 1. Charges must be in writing and submitted to the Office of the Vice President of Student Development.
-Charges related to incidents that occur in residence halls must be submitted to the Department of Residence Life. - 2.
-Any charge should be filed as soon as possible after an incident takes place, preferably within one week's time. - 3.
+- 1. Charges must be in writing and submitted to the Office of the Vice President of Student Development. - 2.
+Charges related to incidents that occur in residence halls must be submitted to the Department of Residence Life.

+- 3. Any charge should be filed as soon as possible after an incident takes place, preferably within one week's time. - 4.
 When the allegations of a given case are deemed serious, and/or may have a significant impact on the overall campus community, the Office of the Vice President of Student Development reserves the right to convene the University Hearing Board to address the issue.
-Cases that are serious enough to warrant suspension or expulsion are required to be heard by the University Hearing Board. - 4.
+Cases that are serious enough to warrant suspension or expulsion are required to be heard by the University Hearing Board.
+In some cases, a student may be interim suspended from the residence halls and/or the University, pending an investigation and/or hearing or final resolution of the charges. - 5.
 Alleged violations that are not deemed serious enough to warrant suspension or expulsion may be handled by the Vice President of Student Development's designee.